pali-english/pali-english.github.io/README.md

 is truly one who has memorized the teaching,
 for they can never forget it.

+    Na tāvatā dhammadharo,
+        Na: not
+        tāvatā: to that extent, just because
+        dhammadharo: one who has memorized the teaching, bearer of the truth

+    yāvatā bahu bhāsati;
+        yāvatā: as much as, just because
+        bahu: much, many, a lot
+        bhāsati: speaks, talks

+    Yo ca appampi sutvāna,
+        Yo: who, someone
+        ca: and, also
+        appampi: only a little, a small amount
+        sutvāna: having heard, after hearing

+    dhammaṁ kāyena passati;
+        dhammaṁ: the teaching, the truth
+        kāyena: with body, directly
+        passati: sees, perceives

+    Sa ve dhammadharo hoti,
+        Sa: he, that person
+        ve: truly, indeed
+        dhammadharo: one who has memorized the teaching, bearer of the truth
+        hoti: is, becomes

+    yo dhammaṁ nappamajjati.
+        yo: who, one
+        dhammaṁ: the teaching, the truth
+        nappamajjati: cannot forget, does not neglect

 Na tena thero so hoti,
 yenassa palitaṁ siro;
 Paripakko vayo tassa,